top 10 smartest dog breeds

 Other tasks from the IQ test are centered on short and long term memory and language comprehension.
 Now, if your dog’s breed wasn’t designed for these kinds of tasks, he won’t excel.
 That doesn't mean he won’t recognize your car’s motor from four blocks away and know that you are almost home!

 So, to make a long answer even longer, yes, I think that some dogs are just smarter than others, but I also think that training can work a long way towards bridging the intelligence gap.
-For some dogs, especially those that are hanging out at the bottom of the intelligence list, I think it’s reasonable to accept that they’ll never be a star pupil, but it never hurts to try!
+For some dogs, especially those that are hanging out at the bottom of the list of smartest dog breeds, I think it’s reasonable to accept that they’ll never be a star pupil, but it never hurts to try!